syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/convert-project.md

 documentation: ug
 ---

-# Converting ASP.NET Core application to Syncfusion ASP.NET Core application
+# Converting ASP.NET Core application to ASP.NET Core application

 Syncfusion ASP.NET Core conversion is a Visual Studio add-in that converts an existing ASP.NET Core application into a Syncfusion ASP.NET Core (Essential JS 2) Web application by adding the required assemblies and resource files.